zenite-docs/zenite-docs.github.io/endpoints/cors.md

 https://example2.com
 ```

-Save the settings by clicking "Save".
+Save the settings by clicking the "Save" button.